 Tarangire brags of more than 550 types of winged animals including lovebirds, weavers, ostrich, hornbills, and scavengers.

-Additionally, the perplexing enormous Baobab trees spread over the parks are one of the principle attractions.
+Additionally, the perplexing enormous Baobab trees spread over the parks are one of the principal attractions.

 How to get there?

 Roadways: The closest town Arusha, which is the beginning for most of the Northern circuit destinations, is around 2-3 hours drive to Tarangire.
 You can likewise take bus transport from Arusha to Tarangire National Park.

 Airways: The closest airplane terminal is the Kilimanjaro International Airport.
 You can likewise take sanction flights from Arusha air terminal or Kilimanjaro International Airport to the Tarangire airstrip.

 You can do an array of activities at Tarangire National Park such as